Lafayette, Oregon: Landmarks

 The Evangelical Church of Lafayette on Market St. is one of four sites listed on the National Register of Historic Places.

+Lock and dam

-In 1900 a Yamhill River lock and dam was completed about 1.5 mi downriver from Lafayette, Oregon.
+In 1900, the Yamhill River lock and dam was completed about 1.5 mi downriver from Lafayette, Oregon.
 The lock was decommissioned in 1954.
 The dam was deliberately destroyed in 1963 to allow better passage for salmon on the river.
 The site of the lock and dam is now a county park.